ShapeNet/shapenet-viewer/README.md

 By default, KMZ model are loaded from the web and cached in `WORK_DIR/cache`.

-If you already have a local copy of ShapeNet installed, you can use the specified the location by:
+If you already have a local copy of ShapeNetCore, you specify the location of ShapeNetCore by:

       register shapeNetCore <path>